Free Chord Progression Generator for Songwriting and Music Theory Practice

 How do I use this chord progression generator?

-Choose a key and mode (major or minor), then click Generate Progression to see a common progression.
-Use Play to hear the chords with BPM timing.
+Choose a key and mode, then click Generate Progression to see a Roman numeral pattern and the real chord names.
+Use Play to hear the progression with BPM timing.

 Can I customize the tempo?

 Yes.
 Use the BPM slider to adjust playback speed for the metronome and chord progression.
-Slower tempos are great for practice; faster tempos mimic real song speeds.
+Slower tempos are better for learning; faster tempos are better for testing song feel.

 What does I–vi–IV–V mean?